 Who were the fullers?
 Most of the work was done by the poor (in municipal works) or slaves (in private rural estates).
 So far, the remains of such places have been found, including in Ostia, Pompeii, Florence or Delos.

-Finally, it is worth adding that over time urine has become a real commodity and many people collected it and then delivered it for full-scale factories for a fee.
+Finally, it is worth adding that over time urine has become a real commodity and many people collected it and then delivered it to full-scale factories for a fee.
 In connection with this practice and the desire to provide additional funds to the state treasury in 74 CE.
 Emperor Vespasian introduced the urinary tax (urinae vectigal).
 His son Titus criticized the new law.
 Then Vespasian:

 […] held a piece of money from the first payment to his son’s nose, asking whether its odour was offensive to him.
 When Titus said “No,” he replied, “Yet it comes from urine.”